Neutrinet/site-neutrinet-beta/plugins/table-importer/README.md

 To edit the configuratino, first copy `table-importer.yaml` from the `user/plugins/table-importer` folder to your `user/config/plugins` folder and only edit that copy.

-The only configuration setting is `enabled`, which turns the plugin off and on.
+The first configuration setting is `enabled`, which turns the plugin off and on.
+Then you can also set `default` values for the whole site if needed see detail below.

 This plugin extends the [Shortcode Core](https://github.com/getgrav/grav-plugin-shortcode-core) infrastructure.
 See that documentation to learn how to disable/enable shortcode processing on a page-by-page basis.